 To illustrate how to perform these actions, the example workflow below is set up to send a follow-up email to a contact who fills out a specific form.
 Let's get started.

 - In your Sales Hub Professional account, navigate to Automation > Workflows.

 Create new workflow

 Name your workflow and select workflow type

 On this screen, enter a name for your workflow at the top and select a workflow type.
-Since this example workflow will be based on a contact filling out a form, we'll select Start from scratch.
+Since this example workflow will be based on a contact filling out a form, select Contact-based and Start from scratch.
 You can learn more about selecting a workflow type here.

 Set enrollment triggers

 Next you'll set up the triggers that will automate your workflow enrollment.
 Click Set enrollment triggers, then select the type of triggers you'd like to use to enroll contacts.
 There are several starting conditions you can choose from, all of which are outlined here.
 In this example, we want to enroll contacts who fill out a form, so we'll select Form submission.

 Once you select the type of trigger you'd like to use, you'll see options to refine this trigger, such as specific forms or meetings links submissions.
 In this case, we'll select which form we'd like to use to segment and enroll contacts into this workflow.
 When you're done refining your trigger, click Done, then Save.

 You'll now see your enrollment options.
 There are a few things you'll want to review or consider here: